sky5hr0ud/pip-update-packages/README.md

-# pip update packages
+# pip-update-packages
- pip commands to update Python packages
+This lets you update all pip packages with a Python script.